 - Are responsible, flexible and enjoy working with others

-Science Discovery is now offering a one-semester, two-credit internship in Informal Science Education.
+Science Discovery offers a one-semester, two-credit internship in Informal Science Education.
 Interns participate in 8 weeks of training and curriculum development and then spend 6 weeks leading hands-on STEM activities at a community site, as part of our after-school science program.
 Interns develop their science communication and teaching skills while sharing their interests in science with younger students.

-Currently, this opportunity is limited to students majoring in Integrated Physiology.
+Currently, this opportunity is limited to students majoring in Integrated Physiology, Environmental Studies or Geography.